 At OWIS, we are particularly excited about the service component which provides an opportunity for students to contribute to an ever-changing world in a meaningful and helpful way.
 Students can raise awareness about issues, fundraise for charities or work alongside communities to support the needs identified when planning the service project on a local, national or even international scale.

 Getting Started with CAS

-The CAS programme will begin at the start of the IB diploma course and will continue for a total of 18 months.
+The CAS programme begins at the start of the IB diploma course and continues for a total of 18 months.
 CAS is all about our students obtaining new skills, interests and talents or further developing their existing skills, interests and talents.